NinaZumel/dark_tales_sleuth/content/austin-philips/a-dead-letter.md

 "Don't think I'm mad, or that I've been drinking or taking drugs," I began.

 "As if I should," he interrupted; "as if I should.
-You're the very last chap to do any- thing of that sort.
+You're the very last chap to do anything of that sort.
 We all know that.
 And, besides, if you were you couldn't——"

-"Win pots as I do, you mean?"{% marginnote "win-pots", "*win pots*: I think this is an expression for winning a round of poker." %}
+"Win pots as I do, you mean?"{% marginnote "win-pots", "*win pots*:~~I think this is an expression for winning a round of poker.~~ A reader comments that in their experience, \"pots\" usually means \"cups, medals, awards for athletic or sporting prowess\".
+This makes more sense than my guess." %}

 "Exactly," he acquiesced.
 "That's just what I was going to say."